ros2TPM/tpm_robot_ros2/tpm_moveit/README.md

 ![demo_launch](https://github.com/ros2TPM/tpm_robot_ros2/assets/79964174/a8c19d9e-d2e4-4068-9064-cb7bb75b4ba7)

-## Run Demo (Method 2)
+## Method 2: Using custom code
-Alternatively, instead of using rviz, you can write your own code to generate FollowJointTrajectory.
+Alternatively, instead of using `rviz`, you can write your own code to generate `FollowJointTrajectory`.
-This [sample code](moveit_ar3/sample_client/moveit_loop.cpp) reads points from a file called `myPoints.txt`, and repeatedly send these points to move_group in order to generate FollowJointTrajectory.
+This [sample code](moveit_ar3/sample_client/moveit_loop.cpp) reads points from a file called `myPoints.txt`, and repeatedly send these points to `move_group` in order to generate `FollowJointTrajectory`.
 Run this sample using following command:
   ```
   ros2 launch moveit_ar3 demo.launch.py use_sim:=true